 Castro Smith is doing something different from everyone else in this category, and worth understanding on its own terms.

 Smith trained as a seal engraver in Hatton Garden and works from a London studio.
-His signet rings use the ancient seal engraving technique (deep, reverse carving) but the imagery is not crests or monograms.
-It is ravens, phoenixes, hearts, mythological and natural subjects rendered with a level of detail that the traditional crest-engraving market rarely demands.
+His signet rings use the ancient seal engraving technique — deep, reverse carving — but the imagery is not crests or monograms.
+It is ravens, phoenixes, hearts, mythological and natural subjects rendered with a level of detail the traditional crest-engraving market rarely demands.
 The Tower of Raven signet has a hand-engraved raven head with a ruby eye finished in black rhodium.
 The Phoenix ring has a diamond-set eye and black rhodium shadow detail.
-These are pieces that make a statement in the most literal sense: they communicate something about the person wearing them, as signet rings have always been designed to do, but through imagery rather than heraldry.
+These are pieces that make a statement in the most literal sense: they communicate something about the person wearing them, as signet rings have always been designed to do, though the vocabulary is mythological instead of heraldic.

 The material is 9-carat gold or sterling silver, a practical choice for pieces designed to be worn daily and to accumulate the marks of daily wear.
 Available at castrosmith.com.
 The design language improves with age in a way that plated demi-fine jewellery does not.
 Castro Smith is stocked at Dover Street Market and available directly; the waiting time for bespoke pieces can run to ten weeks.

-For the contemporary statement signet without engraving (the bold chunky ring worn as a design object rather than a personal mark) the antique market is worth considering alongside new production.
+For the contemporary statement signet with no engraving at all, worn as a design object, the antique market is worth considering alongside new production.
 A Georgian or early Victorian gold signet ring in a simple setting, bought from a reputable dealer, costs comparable to a contemporary version and has more character.
 The Antique Jewellery Company and Berganza both carry antique signets regularly.

 The hardstone ring

-The hardstone signet is a specific subtype that deserves its own entry: a signet ring set with a polished or engraved semi-precious stone rather than cut into the metal itself.
+The hardstone signet is a specific subtype that deserves its own entry: a signet ring set with a polished or engraved semi-precious stone, with the design cut into the stone instead of the metal.

 Bloodstone is a dark green chalcedony with red flecks of jasper, and the historical favourite for hardstone signets.
 It polishes well, engraves clearly, and the red-on-green contrast is visually distinctive.
 Carnelian (orange-red, warm) and lapis lazuli (deep blue, often with gold pyrite inclusions) are the other traditional materials.
 All three were common in Georgian and Victorian signet rings, and all three are still available from specialist makers.